anuvgupta/vizio-remote/README.md

 # vizio-remote
-IoT Vizio TV remote control app with ESP8266 IR blaster
+Vizio TV IoT remote control iOS app using an ESP8266 and IR emitter